Power BI security white paper

 When querying using DirectQuery, the encrypted transport protocol HTTPS is used to access the API.
 All secondary or indirect use of DirectQuery is controlled by the same access controls previously described.
 Since dataflows are always bound to a workspace, access to the data is always gated by the user's role in that workspace.
 A user must have at least read access to be able to query the data via any means.

-When Power BI Desktop is used to access data in a dataflow, it must first authenticate the user using Azure AD to determine if the user has sufficient rights to view the data.
+When Power BI Desktop is used to access data in a dataflow, it must first authenticate the user using Microsoft Entra ID to determine if the user has sufficient rights to view the data.
 If so, a SaS key is acquired and used to access storage directly using the encrypted transport protocol HTTPS.

 The processing of data throughout the pipeline emits Office 365 auditing events.
 Some of these events will capture security and privacy-related operations.